sustrik/ribosome/README.md

 1 2 3 4 5 6 7 8 9
 ```

+On the command line you specify an input file.
+The file is supposed to contain
-The input JSON specified on the commad line is accessible via ruby variable
+data in JSON format.
+The JSON is accessible via ruby variable called 'root' and
-called $root and it's the standard JSON object as defined by json gem.
-For
+it's the standard JSON object as defined by json gem.
+So, for example, following
-example, following code will print out names and values in a JSON map:
+code will print out names and values in a JSON map:

 ```
 for i in $root